Safiyya al-Baghdadiyya

 Safiyya al-Baghdadiyya (صفية البغدادية) was a Medieval Arabic poet writing during the 12th Century CE.
 This late period of the Abbasids has been called a Golden Age which 'created a liberal, but elite, society keen to enjoy Allah's earthly gifts'.

+Career

 The diwans (collected poems) of female poets were not as well recorded, and little is known about al-Baghdadiyya's life.
 Her poem 'I am the wonder' is collected in Abdulla al-Udhari's Classical Poems by Arab Women (1999).
 Al-Udhari notes in the book that 'Nothing is known about the poet'.
 The poem demonstrates al-Baghdadiyya's liberal outlook and remarkable self-confidence:I am the wonder of the world, the ravisher of hearts and minds.Once you’ve seen my stunning looks, you’re a fallen man.